WereInForTheMoney/capitalist-pigs/README.md

 capitalist-pigs
 ===============

-A financius-like app and backend infrastructure for handling personal financial accounts.
+An app and supporting backend infrastructure for handling personal financial accounts information.